Welcome to the Penguins

 Transition to School

 As part of the main school we work very closely with the Robins Reception class.
-In the summer term children who are due to start at the school will visit the Robins class weekly to meet the teachers and become familiar with the classroom, school routines and activities.
+In the summer term children who are due to start at the school will visit the Robins class to meet the teachers and become familiar with the classroom, school routines and activities.
+We follow the Little Wandle phonic scheme.
+Please click on this link if you would like to find out more about how to write or say the letters.

-This process works very well and it ensures the move to the main school is a smooth and stress free as possible.
+This process works very well and it ensures the move to the main school is a smooth and stress free positive experience for all concerned.